rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 ### Implementing an Unsafe Trait

-Finally, the last action we're only allowed to take within an `unsafe` block is implementing an unsafe trait.
+Finally, the last action we're only allowed to take when we use the `unsafe` keyword is implementing an unsafe trait.
 We can declare that a trait is `unsafe` by adding the `unsafe` keyword before `trait`, and then implementing the trait must be marked as `unsafe` too, as shown in Listing 19-11:

 ```rust
 unsafe trait Foo {